tugberkugurlu/vagrant-samples/README.md

  - get the Windows Server VM up and running on VirtualBox
  - runs the `Get-Process` PowerShell command on the VM
- - destroys the VM afterwards (doesn't remove the box)
+ - destroys the VM afterwards (doesn't remove the box, you may instead want to [HALT](https://www.vagrantup.com/docs/cli/halt.html))

 ```
 vagrant up